 Reason to choose React with Django:

-- Both React and Django are the most popular frameworks and are splendid in their respective domains.
+- Both React and Django are the most popular library and frameworks and are splendid in their respective domains.

 - React’s wonderful SPA optimization and Django’s powerful features make it even better.